ghosty-labs/solciety-mobile-app/README.md

 This is a [**React Native**](https://reactnative.dev) project, bootstrapped using [`@react-native-community/cli`](https://github.com/react-native-community/cli).

-# Solciety Guide: Web3 Social Media on Solana 🚀
+# Solciety Guide: Web3 Social Media on Solana 🎩🚀

 ![](https://nftstorage.link/ipfs/bafybeigkfimjlbit4ppapexqrdz5siufvatbrki5grkr6i4xrfewhgs7ly)

+Check the details about Solciety on our official website: [solciety.xyz](https://solciety.xyz/)

 We've added <hackathon@solana.org> to our internal testing because the production release is still in the Play Store's review stage.